 The programme is designed for registered nurses, and is based on the prior learning of registered nurses.
-All nurses entering the programme must have at least completed a three year programme leading to registration as a nurse with An Bord Altranais.
+All nurses entering the programme must have at least completed a three-year programme leading to registration as a nurse with An Bord Altranais.
 The programme provides access to a part-time degree in nursing for registered nurses.
 The programme is divided into Part 1 and Part 2.
 Part 1 consists of five modules, successful completion of which provides access to Part 2 (Degree Modules).
-Candidates may apply for exemptions from some or all Part 1 modules to gain entry to degree level provided they have completed comparable accredited modules and subject to the approval of the Faculty of Medicine.
+Candidates may apply for exemptions from some or all Part 1 modules to gain entry to degree level provided they have completed comparable accredited modules and subject to the approval of the Faculty of Medicine and Health Sciences.
 All Part 1 modules must be completed within three years of commencement of the programme.
-Students may not commence Part 2 modules until all Part 1 modules or their equivalent (from which the Faculty of Medicine has granted exemptions) have been successfully completed.
+Students may not commence Part 2 modules until all Part I modules or their equivalent (from which the Faculty of Medicine and Health Sciences has granted exemptions) have been successfully completed.
 Part 2 consists of six modules.
-The minimum time for completion of Part 2 (degree modules) is one calendar year, with a maximum time limit of three years.
+The minimum time for completion of Part 2 (degree modules) is two semesters, with a maximum time limit of three years.
 University examinations will be held on completion of modules.
 To obtain the award of the Bachelor of Science (Nursing) (Modular) degree, all modules in the degree must be successfully completed.

-Part 1: (Access Modules) part-time MDBDP0003 Part 2 (Degree Modules) Part-time MDBDP0005 & MDBDP0008 Core Modules Nursing Theory & Practice (NURS 3016) Nursing Theory & Practice 1 (NURS 1019) Nursing Research (NURS 3010) Social & Behavioural Sciences (NURS 1022) Nursing Management (NURS 3022) Nursing Research (NURS 1020) Quality Improvement (NURS 3018) Biological Sciences I (NURS 1030) Philosophical and Legal Issues (NURS 3009) Options Issues in Professional Practice Biological Sciences (2) (NURS 2014) (NURS 4006) Communications Skills (NURS 1021) Nursing Theory & Practice (2) (NURS 2013) Health Promotion and Primary Health Care (NURS 1033) Teaching/Assessing in Clinical Practice (NURS 1034)
+Part 1: (Access Modules) part-time MDBDP0003 Part 2 (Degree Modules) Part-time MDBDP0005 & MDBDP0008 Core Modules Nursing Theory & Practice 1 (NURS 1019) Social & Behavioural Sciences (NURS 1022) Nursing Research (NURS 1020) Biological Sciences I (NURS 1030) Nursing Theory & Practice (NURS 3016) Nursing Research (NURS 3010) Nursing Management (NURS 3022) Quality Improvement (NURS 3018) Philosophical and Legal Issues (NURS 3009) Issues in Professional Practice (NURS 4006) Options Biological Sciences (2) (NURS 2014) Communications Skills (NURS 1021) Nursing Theory & Practice (2) (NURS 2013) Health Promotion and Primary Health Care (NURS 1033) Teaching/Assessing in Clinical Practice (NURS 1034) (14083-4000)

-^{} One of these optional part I modules must be taken.
 All optional modules may not be offered every year.